GLOBAL MARKETS-Stocks grind higher after central bank stimulus signals

 By Patrick Graham

-Asia and Europe showed they are willing to do more to support
+central banks in Asia and Europe showed they are willing to do

 European shares, which had their best day in a month on